icornelius/boethius2019/index.md

 This is a course site for "Boethius's *Consolation of Philosophy* and its Afterlife", [a 10-week graduate seminar](https://www.newberry.org/01112019-boethius-s-consolation-philosophy-and-its-afterlife) run at the Newberry Library in winter quarter of 2019.

+# Course rationale
 Written early in the sixth century by the Roman philosopher and statesman Boethius, the *Consolation of Philosophy* was among the most influential works of literature in medieval Europe, valued as an authoritative synthesis of ancient philosophy, a compendium of poetry and mythological lore, a first-person narrative of embattled virtue, and a model of dialectical method applied to intractable problems in ethics, metaphysics, and theology.

-In this seminar, we examine the *Consolation* and its medieval and early modern reception, with a focus on the problems -- and opportunities -- that this text presented to successive generations of readers.
+In this seminar we examine the *Consolation* and its medieval and early modern reception, with a focus on the problems -- and opportunities -- that this text presented to successive generations of readers.
 What did readers seek from the *Consolation*, and what gave them trouble in it?
 How did this text enable new ways of thinking and writing, and how did these innovations change the meaning of the *Consolation* itself?
 As a mixed-genre work read widely over a long period, the *Consolation* and its tradition provide unique insight into the dynamic literary cultures of premodern Europe.

-# 1. Books
+# Books
 The following books are required for this course and available for purchase at the Rosenberg Bookshop in the Newberry Library.
 Other readings will be supplied in electronic copy.